boussadjra/twelve/README.md

  ### client :

-The front-end side is built using Vite.js (Vue 3)
+The front-end side is built using Vite.js (Vue 3) and it's setup based on https://github.com/innocenzi/laravel-vite

 install the dependencies :